 Tile-Mounted Toothbrush Holders

 Some toothbrush holders are tile-mounted models, meaning that they are attached directly to the tile (or other material covering your drywall).
-In nearly all cases, these tile-mounted models will have been attached with grout.
-While grout is an excellent way to ensure stability in such a fixture, it can make removal tricky.
+In nearly all cases, these tile-mounted models will have been attached with ceramic tile adhesive, also called tile mastic.
+While ceramic tile adhesive is an excellent way to ensure stability in such a fixture, it can make removal tricky.

 Screw-Mounted Toothbrush Holders